juefeix/pnn.pytorch.update/README.md

-# Updated PNN Repository
+# New PNN Repository with Updates
-This repo will house the updated pnn code.
+This repo will house the new pnn code, along with updates.
+Please stay tune.

 ***